 But consider where your pavers are and how much traction they see.
 Pavers in full sun may fade sooner than in the shade.
 Pavers in areas that get wet or stay damp for longer might grow mold.
 Pavers that are driven on frequently or experience higher volumes of traffic may lose sealant more quickly than a less used walking path.

 If you notice changes to your pavers that are unsightly or unsafe, you may need to seal them more often or consult with our experts on a more effective sealant for your surfaces.

 With film-forming sealants, you’ll be able to see the sealant barrier breaking down on your pavers, indicating that it’s time to re-seal.

 For sealants that don’t form a film over your pavers, you’ll notice color changes on your pavers where the sealant is wearing thin.
 Pay close attention after it rains.
 If your pavers don’t return to their usual bright color after getting wet but stay dark and dull, that’s a sign you need to re-seal.

 Seal the Deal for a Free Estimate on Paver Sealing

 When you’re ready to start your next paver sealing or restoration project, call Clean ‘N Seal for a free estimate!
-Our complete paver and concrete restoring process brings back the beautiful look of your exterior surfaces no matter how old and protects them from future wear and tear.
+Our complete paver and concrete restoration process brings back the beautiful look of your exterior surfaces no matter how old and protects them from future wear and tear.